Past, Future Meet in Cedar City's Historic District

 2019, all rights reserved.

-Cedar City is a progressive community alive with festivals, live theaters, museums and a deep love for the arts.
+Cedar City is a progressive community alive with festivals, live theaters, museums, lots of free things to do and a deep love for the arts.
 It is home to the Tony Award-winning Utah Shakespearean Festival, the Neil Simon Festival, the Beverly Museum of Art and Southern Utah University.
 While the culturally-rich environment advances every year, part of what makes it so charming is the city’s interest in preserving its past.
 Cedar’s historic district is evidence of our roots and our residents’ determination to pay homage to its early settlers.

 Think about taking a walk to wonder at the historic buildings and Cedar City homes here!
 The mature trees, stunning yards and houses will remind you of a community spirit of strength not lost on these homeowners.
 Witness multiple architectural styles that represent a span of time from the 1880s to the mid-1960s.
 According to the city’s official website, www.cedarcity.org, there are 172 homes in the designated area.
 Of these, 104 are considered to be historic.
 Each tells a story of its time.
 All you have to do is listen.

 You will find a map of the designated area on the city’s easy to maneuver website, just click here!
 It’s no surprise this area is adjacent to Southern Utah University, a gem institution that helped to put Cedar City on the map.
 A Wikipedia article titled, “Cedar City Historic District” describes the area as being, “roughly bounded by 100 West and 300 West, College Ave., and 400 South.